Skip to main content

 Special Topics Courses

-• The content of the course is appropriate to the department or program offering it
+Is appropriate to the department or program offering it

-Most departments have a designated course number approved for offering an experimental course; normally within the course number range of 290-298 or 490-498.
 Offering a course as a special topics using an existing special topics course number does not require approval beyond the department or other internal processes for such an offering as established by the College.

 GEP Special Topics Courses